w38g0ru/vms/docs/registration.rst

    - Scroll down to the bottom-left of the login form on the page.
    - Click on the "Not yet registered?" link.
-   - Alternatively, you can directly access the registration page by visiting this "link_" .._link: https://vacancy.bpkihs.edu/register
+   - Alternatively, you can directly access the registration page by visiting this `link <https://vacancy.bpkihs.edu/register>`_.

 .. admonition:: Registration Instructions
    :class: registration-info-card